Lens: Construction of simple lenses

 Most lenses are spherical lenses: their two surfaces are parts of the surfaces of spheres.
 Each surface can be convex (bulging outwards from the lens), concave (depressed into the lens), or planar (flat).
 The line joining the centres of the spheres making up the lens surfaces is called the axis of the lens.
 Typically the lens axis passes through the physical centre of the lens, because of the way they are manufactured.
 Lenses may be cut or ground after manufacturing to give them a different shape or size.
 The lens axis may then not pass through the physical centre of the lens.

 Toric or sphero-cylindrical lenses have surfaces with two different radii of curvature in two orthogonal planes.
 They have a different focal power in different meridians.
 This forms an astigmatic lens.
 An example is eyeglass lenses that are used to correct astigmatism in someone's eye.

 Types of simple lenses

 Lenses are classified by the curvature of the two optical surfaces.
 A lens is biconvex (or double convex, or just convex) if both surfaces are convex.
 If both surfaces have the same radius of curvature, the lens is equiconvex.
 A lens with two concave surfaces is biconcave (or just concave).
 If one of the surfaces is flat, the lens is plano-convex or plano-concave depending on the curvature of the other surface.
 A lens with one convex and one concave side is convex-concave or meniscus.
-It is this type of lens that is most commonly used in corrective lenses.
+Convex-concave lenses are most commonly used in corrective lenses, since the shape minimizes some aberrations.